DiegoGiFo/Turtle_Cnt_Arduino/Vs_1/README.md

 This version of the project allows to:

-- Controll the simulator of ros (turtlesim) with Arduino;
+- Controll the simulator of ROS (turtlesim) with Arduino;

 ## TOPICS